As a new parent, there comes a point where you finally feel like you’ve figured things out and have found your groove.

 Once you figure out a little more about what is going on and what helps your baby to feel better, try to be as patient as possible, and know that the good news is that all of these things are short-lived.

-Cuddle and show your baby lots of extra love until he makes it through these challenges.
+Cuddle and show your baby lots of extra love until they make it through these challenges.